TritonDataCenter/sdcadm/docs/index.md

 There are couple things to note regarding available updates and future `sdcadm` development stages:

-- In the short term, **update channels**, already available for `updates-imgadm` will be included into `sdcadm update`, allowing users to pick the right channel for each setup from: development, staging, releases, ...
+- Since v1.5.1, **update channels**, already available for `updates-imgadm` have been included into `sdcadm update`, allowing users to pick the right channel for each setup from: development, staging, releases, ...
+  Right now, only the `dev` channel contains images, but this will change in the upcoming future, with the publication of images into the `staging` and `release` channels.
 - During upcoming iterations, the command `sdcadm avail` will be also implemented.